TimVanMourik/Porcupine/docs/_documentation/3_advanced_3_make-a-bids-app.md

 However, this does not run your pipeline in a Docker container.
 To do so, we need to edit the Porcupine-generated Dockerfile slightly.

+**Warning!** Make sure you make your make your Python-script executable (i.e. on Linux/Mac: `chmod +x skullstrip.py`) before building your Docker image, otherwise you'll get a "permission denied" error when running your image!
+{: .notice--warning}

 ### Modifying your Dockerfile
 In Porcupine-generated Dockerfiles, you can adapt it to your pipeline by adding it to the Docker image (by the `ADD` command) and calling it during